PT-Symmetry Breaking Transitions in Polymeric Systems: Continuum Model

-Here we define {\bf P} and {\bf T} transformations in the context of dsDNA. {\bf P} transformation could be naturally realized as a reflection on a mirror kept along the contour length dependent center of mass of the two strands such that its net effect is to exchange the position coordinates of the native base pairs.
-On the other hand, the effect of {\bf T} is to reverse the direction of the applied unzipping force.
-The effects of {\bf P} and {\bf T} transformations on a partially opened dsDNA is schematically shown in Fig.~\ref{fig01}a.
-With these {\bf P} and {\bf T} definitions, we can readily see from Fig.~\ref{fig01}b and \ref{fig01}c that the totally zipped state of dsDNA remains invariant under {\bf PT} but partially or completely unzipped state of dsDNA changes under {\bf PT}.
+We define {\bf P} and {\bf T} transformations in the context of dsDNA. {\bf P} transformation exchanges the position coordinates of the native base pairs keeping the relative force between the strands unchanged whereas {\bf T} reverses the direction of the applied unzipping force keeping the relative distance between base pairs unchanged.
+The effects of these {\bf P} and {\bf T} transformations on zipped, partially zipped and unzipped dsDNA are schematically demonstrated in Fig.~\ref{fig01}.
+We can readily see from Fig.~\ref{fig01}b and \ref{fig01}c that the totally zipped state of dsDNA remains invariant under {\bf PT} but partially or completely unzipped state of dsDNA changes under {\bf PT}.
+This indicates that dsDNA unzipping could be seen as a classical {\bf PT}-breaking transition.